mptedesco/Repertoire-Extractor/README.md

 - Does not analyze position quality or theoretical soundness
 - Cannot detect transpositions between different move orders
 - Statistics reflect your specific game database, not universal chess knowledge

-## Getting Help

-If you encounter issues:
-1. Check that all requirements are properly installed
-2. Verify your PGN file is in standard format
-3. Try with a smaller sample file first
-4. Review the console output for specific error messages

 The program provides detailed console feedback during processing, which can help identify specific issues with your PGN file or command syntax.